jlindberg20/tylerAI/README.md

 - Degeneracy Score: 7/10

 ### Mock UI Web App
-Here is the mock UI for the webapp...
+Here is the mock UI for the WebApp...
 ![logo](images/Mock_WebApp_UI.png)